 Our Home & Auto sales platform provides comprehensive payments and financing solutions with integrated in-store and digital experiences through a broad network of partners and merchants providing home and automotive merchandise and services, as well as our Synchrony Car Care network and Synchrony HOME credit card offering.
-Home & Auto accounted for \$5.3 billion, or 26%, of our total interest and fees on loans for the year ended December 31, 2023.
+In March 2024, we completed our acquisition of Ally Financial Inc.'s point-of-sale financing business ("Ally Lending"), which deepened our presence in the home improvement sector, including specialty areas such as roofing, HVAC and windows.
+Home & Auto accounted for \$5.8 billion, or 27%, of our total interest and fees on loans for the year ended December 31, 2024.